ansible-learnfest/ansible-learnfest-guide/content/60-use-ee/_index.md

 This time we'll run the Playbook you used before, but in your custom EE!
 That means we shouldn't have to use a `requirements.yml` file to automatically load the needed collection because `containers.podman` is already included in the EE.

 * Create a new **Project** using `https://github.com/ansible-learnfest/ee-flow.git` **with the branch `wo-requirements`**.
 This branch contains no `requirement.yml` to automatically add the collection.
 If you want to double check, have a look a the Job output and you'll notice that no collection was installed during project sync.
-* Create a **Job Template** with the same settings as in the `Using Private Automation Hub` chapter, or just create a copy of it.
+* Create a **Job Template** with the same settings as in the `Using private automation hub` chapter, or just create a copy of it.
 We want to make one change in the copied job template:
   * Set the **Execution Environment** to `ee-ansible-demo` you just created in the previous section of this lab.
 * Edit your  **Workshop Inventory**: add `node3.<LABID>.internal` and disable `node1.<LABID>.internal`.
 * Run the Job Template and check the outcome